syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Getting-Started.md

 ## Customize TreeMap Appearance by Range

-You can differentiate the nodes based on its value and color ranges using Range color.
+You can differentiate the nodes based on its value and color ranges using `RangeColorMapping `.
 You can also define the color value range using From and To properties.

 ### Color Value Path